Skip to main content

 Pydantic provides validation, serialization and other features for data objects.
 You need to define the classes for Pydantic data objects with type hints.

-The built-in syntax for data classes offers fewer capabilities than Pydantic.
-The data class syntax enables you to reduce the amount of code that you need to define data objects, and data classes also provide a limited set of features, such as the ability to mark instances of a data class as frozen.
-Each data class acts as a standard Python class, because the syntax for data classes does not change the behavior of the classes that you define with it.
+The built-in Python syntax for data classes offers fewer capabilities than Pydantic.
+The data class syntax does enable you to reduce the amount of code that you need to define data objects.
+Each data class acts as a standard Python class.
+Data classes also provide a limited set of extra features, such as the ability to mark instances of a data class as frozen.

 PEP 557 describes data classes.